Duncan Kibet: Career

 Kibet made his full marathon debut at the 2008 Vienna Marathon, finishing 2nd behind compatriot Abel Kirui and setting 2:08:33 hours.
 Later the same year he won the Milan Marathon, breaking the course record by running 2:07:53 hours.

 Kibet won the Rotterdam Marathon on 5 April 2009, posting the 3rd fastest marathon time ever, 2:04:27 hours and was closely followed by James Kwambai who set the same time.
 Abel Kirui, who had beaten Kibet in 2008 in Vienna was now third also with a fast time (2:05:04 hours).
 The only one to have run faster marathons at the time was Haile Gebrselassie, who set world records at the 2007 and 2008 Berlin Marathons (2:04:26 and 2.03:59 hours, respectively), although in 2011, Geoffrey Mutai and Moses Mosop ran 2:03:02 and 2:03:06, respectively, on a point-to-point course not eligible for world record status, while Patrick Makau ran 2:03:38 for a new world record, and Wilson Kipsang ran 2:03:42 for the new 2nd best mark.
 The time was also a Kenyan record, beating Paul Tergat's world record time 2:04:55 set at the 2003 Berlin Marathon.

-He is known for his bearded appearance as well as for wearing jewellery when running.
+He is known for his bearded appearance as well as for wearing jewelry when running.
 He is nicknamed "Jamaican" and "Rasta" by fellow runners.

 Kibet is married.
 His siblings, including Luke Metto, are also runners.
 His younger brother Shadrack Kiptoo-Biwott is an All-American runner at the University of Oregon.
 Duncan and Luke have a combined personal best marathon time of 4:15:24, a "world record" for siblings.
 The time is five seconds better than the combined time of Eric and Boaz Kimaiyo.

-He is managed by the Rosa Associati led by Federico Rosa.
+He is managed by the Rosa Associati, led by Federico Rosa.